If the answer's 2010, what could the question be?

 This problem is based on the story of the Pied Piper of Hamelin.
 Investigate the different numbers of people and rats there could have been if you know how many legs there are altogether!

-2nd, 8th and 9th.
+In this section from a calendar, put a square box around the 1st, 2nd, 8th and 9th.
 Add all the pairs of numbers.
-What do you notice
+What do you notice about the answers?

 What happens when you add the digits of a number then multiply the result by 2 and you keep doing this?
 You could try for different numbers and different rules.

 Three children are going to buy some plants for their birthdays.
 They will plant them within circular paths.
 How could they do this?

 There are to be 6 homes built on a new development site.
 They could be semi-detached, detached or terraced houses.
 How many different combinations of these can you find?

 Explore Alex's number plumber.
 What questions would you like to ask?
 What do you think is happening to the numbers?

 Cut differently-sized square corners from a square piece of paper to make boxes without lids.
 Do they all have the same volume?